difo23/100-days-of-code-site/src/pages/day-2.md

 ---
 title: " Simple app to Likes comments with React hooks"
 day: "2"
-publishDate: "2020-08-09"
+publishDate: "2020-08-10"
-thumbnailImage: "../images/day-2.png"
+thumbnailImage: "../images/day-2.jpg"
 shareText: "React hooks using useEffect and useState. 😊"
 hashtags: ["100DaysOfCode", "Hooks",'React', 'Github page', 'useState', 'useEffect']
 draft: false
 ---

-Day 2 #the100daysofcode: Simple app to Likes comments with React hooks.
+## Day 2 #the100daysofcode: Simple app to Likes comments with React hooks.
-August 10, 2020
+`August 10, 2020''

-Problem:
+### Problem:
 'Like App' this is a simple app that able to count the likes do by user in comments.

-1 user likes is: 'Pancho likes this!'
+* 1 user likes is: 'Pancho likes this!'
-2 users like is: 'Pancho and Pedro like this!'
+* 2 users like is: 'Pancho and Pedro like this!'
-3 users like is: 'Pancho, Pedro and Jose like this!'
+* 3 users like is: 'Pancho, Pedro and Jose like this!'
-4 or more users like is : 'Pancho, Pedro and 2 others like this!'
+* 4 or more users like is : 'Pancho, Pedro and 2 others like this!'

 To use useState and useEffect hooks for solution.